Manoj0Marmat/what-i-learned/java/oop/encapsulation.md

 # Encapsulation

-It is the process wrapping the properties & behaviours of an object whithin a single unit of a class.
+It is the process of wrapping the properties & behaviours of an object whithin a single unit of a class.

 ##### Ways to Perform